 On the other side of the scale is the base side.
 Blood has a pH of around 7.3, making it a weak base.
 While seawater has a pH of around 8.0, and baking soda has a pH of approximately 8.0.
 All of these substances are weak bases.
 A stronger base is milk of magnesia, which has a pH of around 10.6.
 Meanwhile, a very strong base is household lye which has a pH of approximately 13.5.

 Both acid and basic substances can be corrosive substances, which can cause tissue damage and harm people’s eyes, skin and mucous membranes.
-The pH of the the solution, the concentration of the solution, and the duration of exposure to the solution all affect how damaging the solution will be to one’s tissues.
+The pH of the solution, the concentration of the solution, and the duration of exposure to the solution all affect how damaging the solution will be to one’s tissues.

 Acids that have a pH value smaller than 4 are capable of creating chemical burns.
 Some of these dangerous acids include phosphoric acid and sulfuric acid.
 Weaker acids like citric acid and acetic acid aren’t usually corrosive to the human body and can be safely consumed.
 Strong bases are those bases that have a pH value of 10 or greater, and these bases are also capable of causing chemical burns.
-These strong bases include sodium hydroxide, potassium hydroxide and calcium hydroxide.
-These chemical bases can also reach violently with water, including having exothermic reactions that give off heat.
+These strong bases include sodium hydroxide, potassium hydroxide, and calcium hydroxide.
+These chemical bases can also react violently with water, including having exothermic reactions that give off heat.

-The pH value of distilled water is theoretically 7, neither an acid or base.
+The pH value of distilled water is theoretically 7, neither acid or base.
 If you tested distilled water immediately upon opening a container, that is probably what you would get.
 However, as soon as distilled water is exposed to air it begins dissolving carbon dioxide and starts shifting to become slightly acidic.
-After a couple hours exposed to air the pH value will likely be around 5.8.
+After a couple of hours exposed to air, the pH value will likely be around 5.8.

 Drinking Distilled Water